crisu83/yii-app/README.md

  * Set up Git by following the instructions [here](https://help.github.com/articles/set-up-git).
  * Download and install Composer by following the instructions [here](http://getcomposer.org/download/).
+ * Run `composer create-project yii-app [APP-NAME]` and composer will create the project for you.
  * Browse through the `composer.json` and remove the dependencies you don't need.
- * Run `composer install` to download Composer dependencies.
  * Download and install Node.js by following the instructions here [here](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).
- * Run `npm install` to download  Node.js dependencies.
+ * Run `npm install` to download the Node.js dependencies.
  * Update the configurations in `app/config` to suit your needs.
  * Start Grunt by running `grunt` and it will compile your LESS and deploy your JavaScript files.
  * Run `yiic environment dev` to activate the development environment.